Platform engineering on Google Cloud —

 Google Cloud Onboarding for Developer Teams

 Your software engineers are excellent.
-They don't know Google Cloud — not the IAM model, not the networking primitives, not the patterns that make services actually work in production.
+They don't know Google Cloud: not the IAM model, not the networking model, not the patterns that make services actually work in production.

-I build the knowledge and the infrastructure together.
-Your team leaves the engagement understanding the decisions that were made, able to operate what was built, and confident building new things on the same foundation.
+Your team leaves the engagement able to operate what was built and confident building new things on the same foundation.
 The goal is independence, not dependency.

 Data Architecture on Google Cloud

-Built for engineering teams that need their data infrastructure to be as correct as their application infrastructure — governed, auditable, and production-ready from day one.
+Built for engineering teams that need their data infrastructure to be as correct as their application infrastructure.

 Google Workspace for Enterprise Teams

-Google Workspace deployment, configuration, and administration for organizations moving off legacy platforms or scaling their existing environment.
+Google Workspace deployment and administration for organizations moving off legacy platforms or scaling their existing environment.

-Organizational unit structure, device management, security policy configuration, and the integrations that connect Workspace to your cloud infrastructure.
-I've managed Workspace environments at K-12 district scale and in regulated enterprise settings — the patterns that work at 5,000 users are different from the ones that work at 50.
+I've managed Workspace environments at K-12 district scale and in regulated enterprise settings.
+The patterns that work at 5,000 users are different from the ones that work at 50.

 The work behind the work